 16 trails | 8 lifts | 620 ft. vertical

 The four-season Liberty Mountain Resort is nestled near the scenic Catoctin Mountains on 400 beautiful acres.
 In winter, guests can enjoy more than 100 acres of skiing, snowboarding, and snow tubing trails, three terrain parks, and a Children’s Learning Center.
 Liberty's devotion to families begins with programs for all ages and extends to a full range of diversions designed to keep everyone happy.
-From a baby-sitting service that takes children as young as six months and a special kiddie tubing park for two to four-year olds, Liberty covers the youngest crowd.
 During the summer, Carroll Valley Golf offers an 18-hole championship course set at the foothills of the Blue Ridge Mountains.
 Plus, get exclusive access to Carroll Valley Golf Course and Whitetail Golf Resort and purchase their new Keystone State Golf Season Pass.
 Golf carts are included!
 Just eight miles southwest of historic Gettysburg, the resort is conveniently located to both the Baltimore, and Washington, D.C.

 6 trails | 3 lifts | 300 ft. vertical